 Lucky for us all, there’s a wide selection of guides to grant writing (and all the hidden work around it) that cover everything from A to Z.

-These knowledge bases aren’t necessarily dry walls of text either, there are a few quite engaging grant-writing books out there, so let’s get right into it!
+These knowledge bases aren’t dry walls of text either.
+There are a few quite engaging grant-writing books out there, so let’s get right into it!

 1. The Only Grant-Writing Book You’ll Ever Need – Ellen Karsh & Arlen Sue Fox